-Information on the crime of extortion is found at California Penal Code Section 518.
+Information on the crime of extortion is found at penal code section 518.

 Extortion is defined as obtaining of property from a victim, with the victim's consent, but where the victim's consent is obtained by the wrongful use of force or fear, or under color of official right.

 To prove that the defendant is guilty of extortion, the prosecutor must prove that the defendant:

 - threatened, either to make an accusation about another person (or one of his family members), or threatened to expose a secret of another person,